Enterprise AI Pricing and Total Cost of Ownership: A Procurement Overview

 The first question finance asks when enterprise AI enters the annual budget and approval cycle is almost always the same: what will this cost?

 The answer is rarely straightforward.
-Until architectural decisions are made, Total Cost of Ownership cannot be modelled with reliability.
+Until architectural decisions are made, Total Cost of Ownership can be difficult to model with reliability.
+Cost forecasting generally becomes more reliable as architectural choices, integration scope, governance requirements, and operating models become clearer.
 Yet organisations routinely attempt to produce budget envelopes, per-seat estimates, and business case approvals before the solution architecture has been defined.

-This sequencing is flawed.
-It frequently leads to downstream cost surprises, scope expansion disguised as configuration, and commercial exposure that only becomes visible once the platform is embedded.
+This sequencing is a common source of downstream problems.
+It frequently leads to cost surprises, scope expansion disguised as configuration, and commercial exposure that only becomes visible once the platform is embedded.

 Licence price is easy to quote.
-Architecture is what determines cost.
+Architecture is what typically determines cost.

 Why Licence Price Is a Misleading Anchor